-As stressful as group work is in college, it can actually be beneficial in the long run because it closely parallels the group dynamics of participating on a committee, task force, or on a collaborative team project found in many workplaces.
+As stressful as it can be, group work can actually be beneficial in the long run because it closely parallels the dynamics of serving on a committee, participating in a task force, or working on a collaborative project found in most workplace settings.
 Whatever form the group assignment takes in your course, the opportunity to work with others, rather than on your own, can provide distinct benefits.
 These include:

 Colbeck, Carol L., Susan E. Campbell, and Stefani A. Bjorklund.
 “Grouping in the Dark: What College Students Learn from Group Projects.”
 The Journal of Higher Education 71 (January - February, 2000): 60-83; Collaborative Learning/Learning with Peers.
 Institute for Writing Rhetoric.
 Dartmouth College; Golde, Chris M. Tips for Successful Writing Groups.
 University of Wisconsin-Madison.
 Presented November, 1994; Updated November, 1996 at Association for the Study of Higher Education; Howard, Rebecca Moore.
 "Collaborative Pedagogy."
 In Composition Pedagogies: A Bibliographic Guide.
 Gary Tate, Amy Rupiper, and Kurt Schick, eds.
 (New York: Oxford University Press, 2000), 54-71.

 I. Getting Started

 To ensure that your group gets off to a good start, it may be beneficial to:

 After you and the other members of the group agree about how to approach the assignment, take time to make sure everyone understands what it is they will need to achieve.
 Consider the following: